iNavFlight/inav/docs/Oneshot.md

 ## Supported Boards

-The Naze boards are supported, and have been flight tested in a number of configurations.

 CC3D boards have been tested with a PPM receiver, however parallel PWM receivers might not work properly with this board.

 ## Enabling Oneshot